microsoft/vscode-java-debug/Troubleshooting.md

 This error indicates you are doing `Hot Code Replace`.
 The `Hot Code Replace` feature depends on the underlying JVM implementation.
 If you get this error, that indicates the new changes cannot be hot replaced by JVM.

 ### Try:
+1. Check the HCR limitation from the [wiki](https://github.com/microsoft/vscode-java-debug/wiki/Hot-Code-Replace).
-1. Restart your application to apply the new changes.
+2. Restart your application to apply the new changes.
 Or ignore the message, and continue to debug.
-2. You can disable the hot code replace feature by changing the user setting `"java.debug.settings.hotCodeReplace": "never"`.
+3. You can disable the hot code replace feature by changing the user setting `"java.debug.settings.hotCodeReplace": "never"`.

 ## Please specify the host name and the port of the remote debuggee in the launch.json.
 ### Reason: